 PF is the power factor of the flow at the point at which the customer is attached in the maximum demand scenario.
 This is calculated as - [Active power flow] / (SQRT([Active power flow]^2 + [Reactive power flow]^2).
 If either the numerator or denominator in calculation of the power factor is zero, the PF is replaced with 1.
 If the active power flow is generation-dominated, then PF is replaced with 1.

-If the Connectee is attached to a cluster of linked locations, the sums of active power flows and reactive power flows at each location are used to calculate PF.Charge 1 is applied to export charges as a credit.
+If the Connectee is attached to a cluster of linked locations, the sums of active power flows and reactive power flows at each location are used to calculate PF.

+6B.
+Generation credits

+Generation credits are determined as the sum of the individual credits calculated in paragraphs 6.6, 6.7 and 6.8 as follows:

+[p/kWh super-red export rate] = ARCC + OEACC + ATECC

+Where:

+ARCC = Avoided Reinforcement Cost Credit as determined in 6.6

+OEACC = Other Expenditure Avoided Cost Credit as determined in 6.7

+ATECC = Avoided Transmission Exit Charge Credit as determined in 6.8

+Charge 1 is applied to export charges as a credit.
 The credit is expressed as a negative charge rate in p/kWh and is applied in respect of active power units exported during the DNO Party’s super-red time band.
 The credit rate is set to zero for Connectees who are assigned an F Factor of zero.
 The credit rate is calculated as follows:

-[p/kWh super-red export rate] = -100*[Proportion eligible for charge 1 credits] * ([local charge 1 £/kVA/year] + [remote charge 1 £/kVA/year]) * ([Chargeable export capacity] / [Maximum export capacity]) / [number of hours in the super-red time band]
+ARCC = -100*[Proportion eligible for charge 1 credits] * ([local charge 1 £/kVA/year] + [remote charge 1 £/kVA/year]) * ([Chargeable export capacity] / [Maximum export capacity]) / [number of hours in the super-red time band]

 Where: